 Chapter 11

-Magic elements can be broken down into fourteen separate elements.
+Magic elements can be broken down into sixteen separate elements.
 There are the Core Four Elements of Earth, Fire, Air, and Water.
-Then, there are the ten elements known as the five Dualities.
+Then, there are the twelve elements known as the Six Dualities.
 A Duality is made up of two opposing forces that form a whole, like two halves of a coin.
 A word to the wise is to never mix two opposing sides of a duality unless you know what you are doing without question or hesitation.

 Day 3, Temporikday